 Red pandas have always lived in the shadow of the other, more famous panda.
-But now it's time to give the little guy its due.
+But now it’s time to give them their due.

-Currently, red pandas live in the Eastern Himalayas.
-But the first red panda fossil was found a little bit further afield than that—in the United Kingdom.
-In 1888, a fossil molar and lower jaw of a cougar-sized animal called the Giant Panda (unrelated to the modern giant panda) were discovered.
+Currently, red pandas live in the eastern Himalayas.
+But the first red panda fossil was found a little bit farther afield from that—in the United Kingdom.
+In 1888, a fossil molar and lower jaw of a cougar-sized animal called the giant panda (unrelated to the modern giant panda) were discovered.
 More fossils have been found in Spain, Eastern Europe, and even the United States.
 Around 5 million years ago, Tennessee was home to a giant red panda that probably went extinct with the arrival of raccoons.

 But their tails add as much as 18 inches to their length.
 Red pandas live solitary lives in trees, high up in the mountains, so they wrap those big, bushy tails around themselves to keep warm.
 (They also use them for balance.)